Introductory exercise on Using the ASReview Simulation Mode

 • Trajectories of trauma symptoms and resilience in deployed US military service members: Prospective cohort study

 Note: it can be that running the simulation takes a long time because of the size of your dataset in combination with the chosen model.
-To give you an idea of the possible differences in runtime between models, see Table 1 on page 15 of Teijema et al. (2022).
-Training the feature matrix for a dataset with 15K records took .23 seconds with TF-IDF, but 6 hours with sBert.
+To give you an idea of the possible differences in runtime between models, see Table 1 on page 15 of Teijema et al. (2023).
+Performing the feature matrix for a dataset with 15K records takes 20 seconds with TF-IDF, and 6 hours with SBERT.

 Woohoo!
 You just performed a simulation study!
 Easy right?